Evgenia-Savinkina/Evgenia-Savinkina/README.md

 - 👋 Hi, I’m @Evgenia-Savinkina
 - 🌱 I’m currently learning online School @Skillfactory
 - 💞️ I’m looking to collaborate on projects
+- 👩‍🎓 There is a skill of working in such programs as: Unity Hub, Blender, Visual Studio in the C# programming language
 - 📫 How to reach me - by e-mail address: evgeniasavinkina1@gmail.com

 <!---